 The Census Bureau defines a household as all persons who occupy a housing unit, including families, single people, or unrelated persons.
 Persons living in licensed facilities or dormitories are not considered households.
-In As of 20052010, there were are 25,75026,193 households in unincorporated Marin County, an increase of only 316-759 from the 2000 level of 25,434.
-Of these, 7269% owned the home they live in and 2831% rented.
-This ownership percentage has decreased by one-two points since 2000, which may be related to the recent increased rate of foreclosures since 2007.
-Between 1990 and 2000, the ratio of owners to renters remained slightly closer, at 66% owner.
+As of 2010, there are 26,193 households in unincorporated Marin County, an increase of only 759 from the 2000 level of 25,434.
+Of these, 69% own the home they live in and 31% rent.
+This ownership percentage has decreased by two points since 2000, which may be related to the increased rate of foreclosures since 2007.